arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 3. To prevent floating states and offer a consistent and predictable behavior, internal pull-ups are automatically enabled on all input pins.
 This default configuration means that, unless actively driven low, the pins will naturally read as high (or 3.3 V).

-When all conditions are set and in place, access the ADB shell on the Portenta X8 as follows:
+When all conditions are set and in place, access the Portenta X8's shell with admin (root) access as follows:

 ```bash
 adb shell